Sean Combs: Other ventures

 Combs is the head of Combs Enterprises, an umbrella company for his portfolio of businesses.
 In addition to his clothing line, Combs owned two restaurants called Justin's, named after his son.
 The original New York location closed in September 2007; the Atlanta location closed in June 2012.
-He is the designer of the Dallas Mavericks alternate jersey.
-In October 2007, Combs agreed to help develop the Cîroc vodka brand for a 50 percent share of the profits.
+He is the designer of a Dallas Mavericks alternate jersey used from 2004 to 2009.
+In October 2007, Combs agreed to help develop the Cîroc vodka brand for a 50% share of the profits.
+In June 2023, after Ciroc was acquired by Diageo, they ended their partnership with Combs for "refusing to acknowledge or honor his commitments".

 Combs acquired the Enyce clothing line from Liz Claiborne for $20 million on October 21, 2008.

-Combs has a major equity stake in Revolt TV, a television network that also has a film production branch.
+Combs has a major equity stake in Revolt, a television network that also has a film production branch.
 It began broadcasting in 2014.
 In February 2015, Combs teamed up with actor Mark Wahlberg and businessman Ronald Burkle of Yucaipa Companies to purchase a majority holding in Aquahydrate, a calorie-free beverage for athletes.
 John Cochran, former president of Fiji Water, is CEO of the company.

-In 2019, Combs became a major investor in PlayVS, which provides an infrastructure for competitive gaming in US high schools.
+In 2019, Combs became an investor in PlayVS, which provides an infrastructure for competitive gaming in US high schools.
 The company was also backed by Twitch co-founder Kevin Lin.

 Personal life

-Family
+Family and relationships

-Combs is the father of 7 children.
-His first biological child, Justin, was born in 1993 to designer Misa Hylton-Brim.
-Justin attended UCLA on a football scholarship.

-Combs had an on-again, off-again relationship with Kimberly Porter (1970–2018), which lasted from 1994 to 2007.
-He raised and adopted Quincy (born 1991), Porter's son from a previous relationship with singer-producer Al B. Sure!
-Together they had a son, Christian (born 1998), and twin daughters, D'Lila Star and Jessie James (born 2006).
-Porter died of pneumonia on November 15, 2018.
+Combs is a father to seven children.
+His first biological child, Justin, was born in 1993 to fashion designer and stylist Misa Hylton.
+Justin attended UCLA on a football scholarship and graduated in 2016.
+Combs had an on-again, off-again relationship with Kimberly Porter from 1994 to 2007.
+He raised and adopted Quincy, born 1991, Porter's son from a previous relationship with singer-producer and Combs's rival Al B. Sure!.
+Together, they had a son, Christian, born in 1998, and twin daughters, born in 2006.
+Porter died of pneumonia in 2018.

-Five months before the birth of his twins, Combs' daughter Chance was born to Sarah Chapman.
-He took legal responsibility for Chance in October 2007.

-Combs was in a long-term relationship with Cassie Ventura from 2007 to 2018.
+Five months before the birth of his twins, Combs had a daughter, born to Sarah Chapman.
+He took legal responsibility for her in October 2007.
+Combs was in an 11-year relationship with Cassie Ventura from 2007 to 2018.
+Combs's seventh child was born on October 15, 2022.
+Her mother is Dana Tran.

-Combs' sons Quincy and Justin both appeared on MTV's My Super Sweet 16.
-Combs threw Quincy a celebrity-studded party and gave him two cars as his 16th birthday present.
-For Justin's 16th birthday, Combs presented him with a $360,000 Maybach car.

-His seventh child was born on October 15, 2022, a daughter named Love Sean Combs.
-The mother is Dana Tran.
+In November 2022, Combs and his second-eldest son became the first father-son duo to have simultaneous No. 1 hits.
+Combs reached the top of the Billboard Adult R&B Airplay chart with "Gotta Move On", while his son Christian, under his stage name King Combs, topped Mediabase's US Urban Radio chart with "Can't Stop Won't Stop", featuring Kodak Black.

 Combs owns a home in Alpine, New Jersey, which he purchased for $7 million.
+In 2018, Combs bought Kerry James Marshall's 1997 painting Past Times for $21 million, establishing a record for a painting by a living black artist.